alexchomiak/game-db/README.md

 Jigar Patel

 ## Install Prerequisite
-- Have the latest version of node and npm install
+- Have the latest version of docker, docker-compose, node and npm install
 - Install pm2 to allow running in the background `npm i pm2 -g`

 ## Start the project